Defining Materials for the Configurable Item

 This value is displayed under the corresponding column in the work order.
 For more information, see Component Yield Examples.

-11. (Optional) In the Units field, enter the internal ID of the type of units you use to purchase, stock, and sell this material.
-Examples of unit types may be length, volume, and time.
+11. (Optional) In the Primary Units Type field, enter the internal ID of the unit type you use to purchase, stock, and sell this material.
+Examples of unit types are length, volume, and time.

 This value is displayed in the Units column on the work order.